JacobCho-i/CornBot/README.md

 ## /lottery
 Format: /lottery [TIME] <br/>
 Command to create a lottery event where it randomly selects a user who reacted to the message

+## /start_backup
+Format: /start_backup [NAME] <br/>
+Command to create and activate backup and leaves the log for incoming messages

+## /deactivate_backup
+Format: /deactivate_backup [NAME] <br/>
+Command to deactivate and stop the backup server from logging incoming message

+## /download_backup
+Format: /download_backup [NAME] <br/>
+Command to create a txt.file with all of the logs stored in the backup database